parsehex/airbattle-hosting/docs/server/management.md

 <!-- this is also a TODO for commands to manage the server -->

 There are a few commands to help manage the server.
-To run them, make sure you are in the `airbattle-hosting` directory:
+To run any of them, first open a terminal and navigate to the `airbattle-hosting` directory:

 ```bash
 cd airbattle-hosting